Personal Injury Lawyer Houston

 Express assumption of risk typically involves a contract or agreement between the parties that contains an assumption clause.
 The person participating in the activity signs a waiver and agreement stating they understand the risks and agree to participate regardless.
 The deals often contain language relieving the owner or operator from any liability for damages.

-The Texas Supreme Court has stated about the assumption of the risk in a Houston personal injury case, “The defense of express assumption of the risk is available only to one who proves that the plaintiff gave express oral or written consent before encountering the injury-causing risk.
+The Texas Supreme Court has stated about the assumption of the risk in a Houston personal injury case, “The defense of express assumption of the risk is available only to one who proves that the plaintiff gave express oral or written consent before encountering the injury-causing danger.
 For example, if the facility charges a fee for the activity, the express assumption of risk may not be a valid defense for the owner or operator.

 Here at the Houston Injury Lawyers, PLLC, our hard-working, dedicated team of attorneys has a history of success in similar cases.
 We have won favorable outcomes for a range of clients across many instances.